52North/sensor-web-tutorial/docs/10_sos_example_request.md

 ~~~

 In response to a successful `InsertSensor` request, the SOS responds with a pointer
-to the created sensor instance as well as a pointer to the created offering associated
+to the created sensor instance (`<swes:assignedProcedure>`) as well as a pointer to the created offering associated
-to the inserted sensor/procedure.
+to the inserted sensor/procedure (`<swes:assignedOffering>`).
+This references are needed for the next step to insert
+an observation.

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>